dojo/docs/developer/design/loader.rst

   * packageMap: an optional configuration variable that maps package names given inside a package to different names know to the loader.
 This mapping allows packages to be relocated under different names.
-We'll see this is a very powerful way to handle the problem of an application that needs to load two different packages with the same name and/or two different versions of the same package. (note: packageMap is only useful to the dojo loader (currently other loaders do not support this).
+We'll see this is a very powerful way to handle the problem of an application that needs to load two different packages with the same name and/or two different versions of the same package. (note: packageMap is only useful to the dojo loader; currently other loaders do not support this feature).

-There are a number of ways (too many!) to specify a package configuration.
-See xxx for details.
-For this discussion, the important thing to understand is that, no matter how the configuration is specified, a package configuration will define at least the two properties location and main, and the optional property packageMap may also be defined.

-We now have enough to describe the algorithm that maps module identifiers to URls.
-The entering arguments to the algorithm are the module identifier (denoted "mid" below) to be mapped and, optionally, a reference module (denoted "rm" below) (see xxx).
+We now have enough to describe the algorithm that maps module identifiers to a path.
+The entering arguments to the algorithm are the module identifier (denoted "mid") to be mapped, and, optionally, a reference module (denoted "rm").

   1. If mid is relative and rm is not provided, an exception is thrown--the mid is not rational.